martin-0/mios/Readme.md

 gboot:	create xread that can save read blocks above 1MB limit (int 15/AH=87h). kernel/*	need to adjust idt.S to work with regparm=3

+## NOTE
+can boot1.S just reuse the libsa16's GDT ? it's the same anyway ..

 ### To run the VM
 ```sh
 make disk